Undergraduate Programs

 • History Major (ASMAJ0652)

-Students enrolled in the ASIP stream complete mandatory Professional Development programming plus a minimum of 12 and maximum of 20 months of paid, full-time, academically related work experience.
+Students enrolled in the ASIP stream of their program of study complete mandatory Professional Development programming plus a minimum of 12 and maximum of 20 months of paid, full-time, academically related work experience.
 The time to degree completion for students enrolled in ASIP is normally 5 years.
 ASIP is administered by the Faculty of Arts & Science’s Experiential Learning & Outreach Support (ELOS) Office.

 The mandatory Professional Development programming will help students prepare for their work opportunities and maximize their learning while on their work terms.
 It will consist of 4 zero credit weight courses taken over 4 academic terms (Year 2 entry) or 2 academic terms (Year 3 entry).
 The completion of these courses is mandatory for the ASIP stream of each program, in addition to the regular academic requirements of the program.